Skip to Main Content

 Zotero allows you to enter records two ways: manually (covered on this tab) and by downloading them from a database (see "Importing Records" tab).

-To import a record manually, start with the "New Item" (green plus sign) button.
+To import a record manually, start with the "New Item" (paper and plus sign) button.

 • Example: To cite an "Object" like a postcard you can use the Item Type for "Artwork".
 In the Title field, you can type "Postcard of the UCSB Library"